Beautiful, Emotional Middle-Grade Books That Probably Will Make You Cry (2019)

 Planet Earth is Blue by Nicole Panteleakos (5/15/19)

 What a beautiful, heartbreaking, wonderful, transformative book!
-Nova is autistic and a nonverbal girl who in this story writes letters in her mind to her runaway big sister, Bridget.
-We learn that Bridget always knew how to calm Nova down with storytelling and anything space related.
-Flashbacks show times in the closet hiding from their abusive mother as well as in other foster situations and schools.
-Nova clings to Bridget’s promise that Bridget will come back to Nova for the Challenger launch.
-But the launch happens and Bridget never arrives which prompts Nova to face the truth.
-And it will make you cry like a baby.
+Nova is both autistic and nonverbal.
+In this story, she writes letters (narrated in her mind) to her “runaway” big sister, Bridget.
+We learn that Bridget always knew how to calm Nova down with storytelling and talking about anything space related.
+Flashbacks show their history in the closet hiding from an abusive mother as well as time together with previous foster families.
+Nova clings to Bridget’s promise that Bridget will come back in time for the Challenger launch.
+But the launch happens and Bridget never arrives.
+This prompts Nova to face the truth about her sister.
+And that truth will make you cry like a baby.
 At least it did for me!!
 I’m in awe of the author’s beautiful, gifted storytelling.
 I love this book SO much.
 Added to: Books with Characters on the Autism Spectrum and The Best Middle Grade Chapter Books & Graphic Novels of 2019.

 The Bridge Home by Padma Venkatraman